tomaspalma/ldts-pacman/docs/README.md

 **Consequences**

-- It will be way more easier if we wanted to add another entity that depends on something that the power pellet does because what it would take would be to just add another observer into the power pellet, making it respect the **Open-Closed principle**
+- It will be way more easier if we wanted to add another entity that depends on something that the power pellet does because what it would take would be to just add another observer into the power pellet, making it respect the **open-closed principle**
 - One universally documented consequence is that the subscribers are notified in random order, but that doesn't look like a problem in the context of this program.
 - It improves scalability and ease of development as it removes the need to add specific code to the ghost controller to periodically use information from the arena to check if a power pellet was removed every time the game loop runs which would be undesirable in terms of efficiency.
+- It uses more files, despite making the code itself in each file become or organized.

-### Ability for the arena controller to make changes when pacman eats or hits a ghost
+### Ability for the arena controller to make changes when pacman eats edibles or hits a ghost

 **The problem in context**